MagicWeirdo/Xenon/README.md

 ## What The Framework Wants To Achieve

 - RESTful feature.
-All requests except requests for static files and templates are transformed into JSON, and response too.
+All requests, except requests for static files and templates, are transformed into JSON, and response too.
 - Separate of concern.
 You don't have to worry about how to serve your
   static contents, which are all done in Xenon.js by writing a short configuration snippet.
 You just need to focus on how to design your RESTful APIs and leave the frontend to those who are responsible.
 - models & services can be load by using ModelLoader & ServiceLoader